 How beautiful are these charming little birds?
 They are handmade "dream birds" and they are destined to be carefully tied on my backyard lilac tree come spring - though right now I'm happy that they're staying safe and keeping watch with my other animal friends.

 My dream birds were a lovely and unexpected gift from Nova Scotia artist Shauna MacLeod of Black Crow Pottery in Nova Scotia.
 I first discovered Shauna's work when it was staring right at me during a visit to the Historical Gardens of Annapolis Royal.
 Her dream birds are part of an art installment at the garden and I just fell in love with these fine feathered friends hidden among the trees.
-You can see more of her stunning work here.

 Class & Sass at Clear The Room.